masoudniki/vSphere/README.md

-# vSpahre
+# vSphere
-Simple SDK for working with vSphare automation API.
+Simple SDK for working with vSphere automation API.
 You can use it to manage ESX and vCenter servers.
 Currently the library supports vSphere API from tbe version 6.7

 # Installation